chanzuckerberg/czid-web/db/README.md

 ## Database Schema Migration Safety

 - Writing safe, zero-downtime DB migrations requires special attention, particularly on large tables such as `taxon_counts` or frequently accessed fields.
 During deployment, there can be a  old and new versions of the code running against unmigrated or migrated versions of the DB, or a migration could lock columns/tables that are needed to fulfill requests.
-- This [CZI blog post describes the problem](https://medium.com/czi-technology/db-migrations-and-push-safety-in-rails-508bc877dd7e), and the team as previously conducted a [post-mortem on DB migration issues](https://czi.quip.com/SZigAbUTTNGa)
-- The [`strong_migrations` gem documentation describes potentially dangerous operations and provides safer recommmendations](https://github.com/ankane/strong_migrations#checks).
+- This [CZI blog post describes the problem](https://medium.com/czi-technology/db-migrations-and-push-safety-in-rails-508bc877dd7e), and the team as previously conducted a [post-mortem on igrations` gem documentation describes potentially dangerous operations and provides safer recommmendations](https://github.com/ankane/strong_migrations#checks).
 This gem will automatically raise an error if it detects a dangerous migration when they are run.
   - Sometimes it is necessary to perform a dangerous action in a migration.
 As [documented in the strong migrations documentation, migrations steps can be marked as safe by wrapping them in a `safety_assured` block](https://github.com/ankane/strong_migrations#assuring-safety)

     ```ruby